jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

                   -c client/site_tests/suite_HWQual/control.bluetooth

+* If the DUT has video out ports, run the Video Out semi-automated test by following the instructions specified in the control file (control.video_out) and then executing:

+  $ ./server/autoserv -r results.${PORT}_video_out -m <DUT_IP> \
+                  -c client/site_tests/suite_HWQual/control.video_out

+  Where PORT is the name of each video port you are testing.
+For example, if the DUT has one HDMI and one VGA out port, run:

+  $ ./server/autoserv -r results.hdmi1_video_out -m <DUT_IP> \
+                -c client/site_tests/suite_HWQual/control.video_out

+  $ ./server/autoserv -r results.vga1_video_out -m <DUT_IP> \
+                -c client/site_tests/suite_HWQual/control.video_out

 * Run the device on AC.
 Plug a power draw USB dongle in each USB port.
   Run the max power draw test: